-The Linux kernel allows you to explicitly allocate 2MB or 1GB large pages to a specific application (such as GemStone), and also (in versions later than 2.6.38) allows you to take advantage of 2MB transparent large pages, which are managed automatically without application level configuration.
+The Linux kernel allows you to explicitly reserve 2MB or 1GB large pages for a specific application (such as GemStone), and also allows you to take advantage of 2MB transparent large pages, which are managed automatically without application level configuration.

-Specifically allocationed large memory pages are described in the next section, "Huge Memory Pages" on page 12.
+Specifically allocated large memory pages are described in the next section, "Huge Memory Pages" on page 12.